 If someone at DSS has been unprofessional in how they have handled your case, you have the right to make a complaint.
 You should make the complaint in writing.
 Your complaint should have a brief description of what happened.
 It should also have when this happened and where.
 Try to be as specific as you can.

 Send your complaint to the local commissioner of DSS.
 Be sure to keep a copy.

 Filing a complaint should not affect your eligibility for benefits.
 If you have filed a complaint and believe you are being punished for making a complaint, you should contact an attorney.

-•Don't assume your worker knows - Public assistance caseworkers handle many, many cases each month.
+- Don't assume your worker knows. - Public assistance caseworkers handle many, many cases each month.
 Laws change.
 Your worker can make mistakes.
 If you have a question or problem with what your worker told you, you may want to double-check with someone else, like a supervisor.
-If you still have questions, you may want to call our office.

 This article provides general information about this subject.
 Laws affecting this subject may have changed since this article was written.
 For specific legal advice about a problem you are having, get the advice of a lawyer.
 Receiving this information does not make you a client of our office.